(Pocket-lint) - Apple may have arrived a little late to the party, but its latest smartwatch models finally offer SpO2 monitoring.

 Blood oxygen levels - also known as SpO2 - refer to the percentage of oxygen being carried by red blood cells from the lungs to the rest of the body, as well as how well this oxygenated blood is being delivered.

-Using pulse oximetry, which is essentially a simplified way of saying 'non-invasive oxygen saturation monitoring', the Apple Watch Series 6 and other wearables are able to notify the user when their blood oxygen percentage falls below a certain point.
+Using pulse oximetry, which is essentially a simplified way of saying 'non-invasive oxygen saturation monitoring', the Apple Watch Series 6 and Series 7 and other wearables are able to notify the user when their blood oxygen percentage falls below a certain point.

 Typically, anything above 95% is considered to be 'normal'.
 However, anything below 92% is a potential indicator of an underlying health issue, such as sleep apnea.

 Fitbit, for example, uses the SpO2 monitor in its wearables to specifically monitor fluctuations and variations in blood oxygen levels during tracked sleep sessions.
-However, the Apple Watch Series 6 appears to be ready to check on SpO2 levels at any time when the user is still - similar to its ECG tracking function - with readings also only taking 15 seconds.
+However, the Apple Watch checks on SpO2 levels at any time when the user is still - similar to its ECG tracking function - with readings also only taking 15 seconds.
 Periodic measurements will also be taken in the background during inactivity and sleep.